roksikonja/dslab_virgo_tsi/docs/README.md

 - Not sure what SOHO vacations are
 - Do not understand rapid increase behaviourLENART:- what are SOHO vacations?

+- Could you explain again, what is the cause of the early increase and how are the measurements corrected for it?

 - We would like to know a little bit more about the VIRGO satellite.
 What is its orbit and the orbit's center?
 What is its revolution period?
 Are the VIRGO instruments at all times

+- Difference between exposure and non-exposure changes.

 - Level-0 to level-1 convertion requires instrument's calibration and temperature variation information and temperature measurements during the VIRGO experiment.
 Moreover, it requires information on the VIRGO distance to Sun and its radial velocity.